bissaye/taskhub/README.md

   - **Models**: Data models used by the business logic.
   - **Services**: Business services to handle complex operations.
   - **UseCases**: Use cases implementing specific business logic.
+  - **ExceptionHandler**: Handle all errors in app and return specifics responses

+- **TaskHub.Cache**: The project containing cache management.

 - **TaskHub.Data**: The project containing data access and database management.
   - **Models**: Data models and entities used by data access.
   - **Repositories**: Repositories for data access and manipulation.